Actisite Side Effects

 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by tetracycline (the active ingredient contained in Actisite).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, tetracycline (the active ingredient contained in Actisite) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Increased sensitivity of skin to sunlight (rare with minocycline)

 - Abdominal pain

 - bulging fontanel (soft spot on head) of infants

 - Greatly increased frequency of urination or amount of urine

 - Pigmentation (darker color or discoloration) of skin and mucous membranes